Review of the Cambridge English Pronouncing Dictionary CD-ROM

 Basic interface

 The entries are easy to read.
 The font is very readable and you can choose from three text sizes.
-What's important, the developers did not simply copy the layout from the book dictionary, which has very little space.
+What’s important, the developers did not simply copy the layout from the book dictionary, which has very little space.
 Instead, they tried to take advantage of the large amounts of free space available on the screen.
 For example, the software lists full inflected forms of words (starts, starting, started, etc.), not just the endings (-s, -ing, -ed, etc.).
-This may be a small thing, but it improves readability.
+This may be a small thing, but it shows that the publisher gave some thought to the development of the software.

 Recordings

 As you can hear, the recordings are read by a few different speakers.
-In our opinion, the speaker who reads the first two recordings has an especially nice pronunciation.
-The last word is a rare example of a technical imperfection in the recordings (hissing sound in the background).
+In my opinion, the British speaker who reads the first two recordings has an especially nice pronunciation.

 Sound Search